 - Pulse until the dough comes together but is still slightly crumbly.

 - Turn the dough onto a lightly floured surface and knead gently.

 - Here's an optional step: shape the dough into a flattened ball and wrap with plastic wrap, and refrigerate for at least 20 minutes.
 I did skip this chill phase and the dough was still flakey and wonderful.

-- Once the dough is chilled, place on floured surface and roll the dough into a size larger than your cast iron pan.
+- Once the dough is chilled, place on a floured surface and roll the dough into a size larger than your cast iron pan.
 If the dough is too crumbly at this point, add another tablespoon of water to it and mix it in by hand.